 Sliding Cover

-Before putting in any detergent, ensure the sliding cover has a free range of motion.
-It should literally slide down over the cup where it should click shut.
-During normal operation, the door will spring open by sliding up and releasing the detergent.
+Before putting in any detergent, ensure the sliding cover in your dishwasher has a free range of motion.
+It should slide down over the cup, where it should click shut.
+During regular operation, the door will spring open by sliding up and releasing the detergent.

-Try to push it down and click into place.
+Try to push the cover down and click into place.
 No click?
 Not good.

 Flip-Up Cover

-Before putting in any detergent, ensure the cover has free range of motion.
-These types of covers function like a trap door, only in reverse.
-When in normal operation, the cover remains closed until activated, where it springs open, releasing the detergent.
+Before putting in any detergent, ensure the cover in your dishwasher has a free range of motion—these types of covers function like a trap door, only in reverse.
+In normal operation, the cover remains closed until activated, where it springs open, releasing the detergent.

-Try rotating the lid down and clicking into place.
+Try rotating the lid down and clicking it into place.
 No click?
 Time to try something else.

 Round Cover

-For this cover, twist counterclockwise to open, ensuring free range of motion.
+For the round cover in your dishwasher, twist counterclockwise to open, ensuring a free range of motion.
 Turn clockwise to lock into place.
-If it doesn’t click, it’s not functioning properly.
+If it doesn’t click, it’s not functioning correctly.

 Common Problems to Check Before Calling a Technician

-There is a laundry list of problems to check for before you need to call a technician (or the warranty people).
-These will allow you to exhaust all the common issues without having to pay anything out of pocket.
-And if you still haven’t solved the problem, you at least know it’s time to call for help and it’s probably not a simple fix.
+There is a laundry list of dishwasher issues to check before you call a technician (or the warranty people).
+These will allow you to exhaust all the possibilities without paying anything out of pocket.
+And if you still need to solve the problem, you at least know it’s time to call for help, and it’s probably not a simple fix.

-This is a pretty common issue that happens when either the detergent doesn’t get used fully during a cycle or if the cover has only been opening partially due to a defect or obstacle (like a large baking sheet blocking it from opening or fully releasing).
+Soap buildup is a common issue in a dishwasher when the detergent isn’t used fully during a cycle or if the cover has only been partially opened due to a defect or obstacle (like a large baking sheet blocking it from opening or fully releasing).

-In these cases, soap tends to build up on the latch, keeping the door from snapping in place or staying closed when it’s supposed to.
-Soap build-up can also affect how efficiently the door opens.
+In these cases, soap builds up on the dishwasher’s latch, keeping the door from snapping in place or staying closed when it’s supposed to.
+Soap buildup can also affect how efficiently the door opens.
 Lastly, soap can also build up on the door’s gasket seal, preventing proper closure.

-If you notice soap buildup around the door and its associated parts, give it a decent cleaning and see how the door functions once done.
+If you notice soap buildup around the dishwasher’s door and its associated parts, properly clean it and see how the door functions once done.
+Use a simple toothbrush with hot water and a vinegar cleaning solution to help scrub it away.

 Like soap, other items can build up within your dishwasher and can affect the functionality of your soap dispenser door.
-In this case, it could be food, grease, etc. Basically, all the stuff the dishwasher is supposed to take care of.
+With dishwashers, it could be food, grease, etc. All the stuff the appliance is supposed to take care of.

 Over time, dishwashers handle a lot of waste.
 The older they get, the more maintenance and upkeep they require.
 However, efficiency does tend to deteriorate the longer and harder they work.

-As a result, it’s not uncommon to find calcium or soap-build up on everything from the dispenser door to the nozzles and jets.
-Along with that comes food waste.
-Look for anything that might “gunk up the works”, so to speak, and clean it up.
+As a result, it’s not uncommon to find calcium or soap buildup on everything from the dispenser door to the nozzles and jets.
+And along with calcium/soap buildup comes food waste.
+Look for anything that might “gunk up the works,” so to speak, and clean it up.

 Inspect the Gasket Seal